 Graduation is almost upon us.
 That said, I’m pulling one of my favorite columns out of the vault.
 Having written this article almost two years ago, I now know our kids survive when they leave us and so do we.
-And that is a true lesson learned.
+And that is a true lesson learned. go site

 A feeling of both melancholy and excitement prevails in the Kane household as letter after letter arrives for our oldest, from colleges near and far.
 As I watch her open each one, I distinctly remember being her age, knowing very little about life, yet believing I knew everything.

 As she readies for her journey into this big, wide open world, there is so much I want to be sure I say to her, teach her, show her before she takes off, while deep down I know the real lessons in life will come from figuring it out on her own.

 And yet, if she were to indulge me, I’d write it all down for her, place a copy in her suitcase and hope that when she came to that fork in the road, she’d pull out my map of lessons learned and they’d help guide her home.

 - SAY YES!
 This is your time, say yes to it.
 Say yes, to staying up all night, eating fattening foods and laughing with friends until tears stream down your face.
 Say yes, to unknown places, unknown people, unknown ways of thinking.
 Say yes to opportunities that make no sense, jobs you may not think you’ll like, invitations to events you’d rather not attend.
 Say yes to roller coasters, dancing on tables, foods you can’t pronounce, trips that consist of only a backpack and a map.
 Take in all the Yes moments, as those are the ones that’ll teach who you are and who you’re not.